 Final Registration (for new students and continuing students who do not advance register) takes place immediately preceding the opening of classes each semester.
 Failure to comply with the procedures specified by the Registrar for registration, changes in course registrations (Drop/Add), or withdrawal from a course may result in denial of credit and a failing grade.

-Class Schedules for Summer and Fall semesters are usually available in late March, and for Spring semester in late October, both in printed form and on the web at www.ndnu.edu/schedule.
+Class Schedules for Summer and Fall semesters are usually available in late March, and for Spring semester in late October, on the Web at www.ndnu.edu/schedule.

 Academic Unit Load